illinoisdata/kishu/README.md

 pip install jupyterlab_kishu kishu
 ```

-Kishu's installation will also install `jupyterlab` into your environment.
+Installing Kishu will also install `jupyterlab` into your environment.
 You will see an additional `Kishu` tab in the JupyterLab toolbar upon (re-)starting your JupyterLab instance if installation succeeds:

 <br>
 <div align="center">